Credit by Non-Traditional Means

 At Mississippi Gulf Coast Community College (MGCCC), students awarded an International Baccalaureate (IB) diploma can receive credit for IB exams administered by the International Baccalaureate Organization (www.ibo.org).
 For IB scores of 4 or above on both higher-level and standard-level examinations, 3-8 semester hours of credit will be awarded in the subject area if offered by the college.
 Credit for subjects not offered at MGCCC may be considered by contacting the Office of Admissions and Records, who will submit a request to the appropriate Dean of Teaching & Learning.

 IV.
 Credit by Departmental Examination

-- Permission to take a departmental challenge examination must have the approval of all members of the department who teach the course and the appropriate Dean of Instruction.
+- Permission to take a departmental challenge examination must have the approval of all members of the department who teach the course and the appropriate Dean.
 Cost for these examinations will be at the rate of 30% of part-time tuition rate per credit hour.
 No other tuition will be charged for the course.
 For courses with labs, a performance test may also be required at the discretion of the department concerned.

 V. Credit for Life Experience Program

 The credit for life experience process begins with the student meeting with the department chair in the area that the credit will be requested at the campus he/she is attending.